dataduke/epages-docs/_posts/2016/2016-02-11-pipeline-automated-test-evaluation.md

 To get the big picture for splitting the Scrum epic into several stories with tasks and acceptance criteria we created a visualization, which could distinctly highlight the various parts that needed to be implemented.
 The first draft of the blueprint was sketched by hand and looked similar to this:

-{% image blog-pipeline-automated-test-evaluation-blueprint.png %} Blueprint of the Solution Architecture {% endimage %}
+{% image blog-pipeline-automated-test-evaluation-blueprint.png %} The blueprint of the solution architecture {% endimage %}

 As you can see above, several components of our infrastructure will be affected and also involved throughout the development of this project.
 The middle tier shows the essential interdigitation of the underlying job chain in our pipeline.
 Usually a CDP run involves several prepare jobs; then a huge amount of install and patch jobs are run in parallel on the various VMs of the vCenter (top tier); afterwards a fingerprint of all machines is created and finally the ESF testsuite (and others) are run onto all vCenter VMs.
 Sometimes the testsuite is even running against an ePages VM before, during and after patching has started (zero-down-time tests), so don't take the blueprint to literally.